 - foster collaboration with other project members (of different skillsets)

 - feel familiar to users who have experience in writing code

 - provide a fast zero-to-awesome experience, while staying flexible and customizable

 Here’s what we ended up creating that I believe fulfills all the above needs.

 With the 9.6 release of RapidMiner, we started shipping a bundled and configured JupyterHub instance with the RapidMiner platform deployment.

-It is conveniently accessible from the RapidMiner Server user interface, and it boasts a Single Sign-On experience with Server: just use the same credentials you would use for RapidMiner Server to access it.
+It is conveniently accessible from the RapidMiner AI Hub (formerly RapidMiner Server) user interface, and it boasts a Single Sign-On experience with AI Hub: just use the same credentials you would use for RapidMiner AI Hub to access it.

-As for collaboration, with our (pre-installed) python-rapidminer library, the RapidMiner Server repository is easily accessible.
-Users can read and write data stored in the Server repository, execute RapidMiner processes and use their outputs in their code, and even store models and other custom Python objects.
+As for collaboration, with our (pre-installed) python-rapidminer library, the RapidMiner AI Hub repository is easily accessible.
+Users can read and write data stored in the AI Hub repository, execute RapidMiner processes and use their outputs in their code, and even store models and other custom Python objects.

 A convenient notebook template will guide users through these above scenarios to get them started as quickly as possible and have them collaborating with others on their team.